NMReDATAInitiative/LSDnmredata/README.md

 Copy all the files from the code directory of this project into the LSD directory.
 This add a number of jar files (not be to be used directly) and an lsdnmredata.bat/sh file.
 The bat/sh files are scripts (bat for windows, sh for Linux/MacOs) which generate from an NMReDATA file the input for LSD and runs LSD with it.
 It expects an nmredata file as parameter.

+You also need a Java Runtime Environment installed.
+Any installation named Java should include this.
+The version should be Java 8 or higher, which means any newer Java version.
+If you are unsure, try calling "java -version" from a command line to see the Java version installed.

 ## Usage
 For windows, a file called my.nmredata.sdf would run with